isomerpages/nhg-ohrpp/_conducting-research/Minimum Training Requirements/Financial Conflict of Interest (FCOI) Part 2: Training.md

 </div>
 <p>Since 1st January 2015, all investigators and study team members who are
-involved in the design, conduct or reporting of the research that is conducted under the oversight of NHG or its partner institutions are required to complete the Financial Conflicts of Interest (FCOI) course.</p>
+involved in the design, conduct or reporting of the research that is conducted under the oversight of NHG Health or its partner institutions are required to complete the Financial Conflicts of Interest (FCOI) course.</p>
 <p>The FCOI course aims to educate investigators and study team members on
 how conflicting interests may adversely affect the protection of participants or the credibility of the human research protection programme.</p>